QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Inverting a Function.md

 # References:
 [^inverse_wiki]: [Wikipedia - Inverse function theorem](https://en.wikipedia.org/wiki/Inverse_function_theorem)
 [^root]: A root of a function is the solution of a function where it is equal to $0$.
 Finding the roots of $f(x)$ means finding wehre $f(x)=0$.
-1. Robert A. Adams, Christopher Essex, _Calculus A Complete Course_, 9th ed.
+1. R. A. Adams, Christopher Essex, _Calculus A Complete Course_, 9th ed.